blablacar/contactkey/README.md

 hooks:                     # Hooks we are going to call before and after.
   slack:                   # the deployment.
 (You can have several one)
     channel:   channel
+    stopOnError: false     # If an error occurs stop the deployment process (not mandatory, default: false)
+  newRelic:
+    applicationId: "<id>"
-    stopOnError: false     # If an error occurs stop the deployment process (not mandatory default false)
+    stopOnError: false     # If an error occurs stop the deployment process (not mandatory, default: false)
   execCommand:             # Execute a command before and after the deployment process.
     onPredeploy:           # Only execute before the deployment
       - { command: "ls", args: ["-lah"] } # args is not mandatory